 The Statistics Student Services mission is to promote the educational, professional and personal development of students by providing helpful and timely advising services.
 Understanding the advising process as one of shared responsibilities between students and advisors, we partner with students to create educational plans that are consistent with their values and aspirations.
 We collaborate with faculty, other campus units and the broader statistics community to help students achieve their academic and career goals.

 To meet with an advisor, view the Statistics Undergraduate Advising Calendar above to confirm available advising hours for the week.
-Then, follow the instructions below to either sign up for drop-ins or schedule an appointment.
+Then, follow the instructions below to either sign up for drop-ins (REMOTE only) or schedule an appointment (REMOTE or IN PERSON).

 - Drop-In Advising

 Drop-In advising is designed for quick questions and consultations.
 All Drop-In Advising is currently held remotely over Zoom until further notice.
 Review the Advising Calendar for Drop-In Hours, join the waiting list during Drop-In Hours, then wait for an invitation to join an advisor via Zoom.
 You will not be able to sign in if drop-in hours have not started or have already ended.
 Sign-ins may end early if the waiting list is already too long for advisors to see all waiting students.

 Sign in to join the waiting list during drop-in hours or view the current waitlist to check your position or see how many other students are already waiting.

 Current UC Berkeley students may book an appointment through CalCentral after reviewing the Advising Calendar.
 Generally, appointments are not available during the first 2 weeks of the the semester except for graduating seniors needing a Degree Check.